jschhie/Calendar-Assistant/README.md

 ### Additional Notes for CSV Entries
-* Abbreviations: S - Saturday, M - Monday, T - Tuesday, W - Wednesday, R - Thursday, F - Friday, and U - Sunday.
+* __Abbreviations:__ S - Saturday, M - Monday, T - Tuesday, W - Wednesday, R - Thursday, F - Friday, and U - Sunday.
-* For a non-weekly event, you can either (1) leave both the "Series" and "Count" blank, or (2) provide both, so that "Series" is a single character and "Count" is 1.
+* __Adding Non-weekly Events:___ The user can either (1) leave both the "Series" and "Count" blank, or (2) provide both, so that "Series" is a single character and "Count" is 1.

 # Using calendar-prog